Poulpes/onboarding/readme.md

 - Do your time

 ### Can I work from home ?
 Yes you can.
-Not everyday but if you want to work from home
+Not on a regular basis but if you want to work from home from time to time
 ### Equipment